SmithWillSuffice/ohanga-pai/content/questions/7_fullemployment_and_pricestability.md

 > The economy is an elite athlete and the economists want to put a plastic bag over her head and whip her to make her run faster.

+## References

+There is another copy of the article by Mosler that was a conference talk, I tidied up a $\LaTeX$ render for it, you can [download it here](/pdf/file.pdf).

 <table style="border-collapse: collapse; border=0;">
     <colgroup>